shadyn3mo/Bobi/README.md

 ## 🎨 About Bobi

 **Bobi** is an open-source project exploring the potential of AI in daily life.
-Built with a "vibe coding" philosophy, it combines rapid prototyping with user-centric design to solve the "what to eat" dilemma.
+Built with AI agents, it combines rapid prototyping with user-centric design to solve the "what to eat" dilemma.
 We focus on:
 - **Fast prototyping** with AI-assisted development
 - **User-centric design** driven by real pain points
 - **Privacy-first** design with 100% local data storage (no cloud servers)